Information bounds production in replicator systems: Results

 Expression~\eqref{eq:prod-result-1} shows that the productivity equals the steady-state productivity plus two correction terms.
-The first correction term in~\eqref{eq:prod-result-1} simply says that productivity increases in proportion to the excess initial solute $S(0)-S^*$ (i.e., the excess initial mass of replicator and reactants).
+The first correction term in Eq.~\eqref{eq:prod-result-1} simply says that productivity increases in proportion to the excess initial solute $S(0)-S^*$ (i.e., the excess initial mass of replicator and reactants).

-The last correction term in~\eqref{eq:prod-result-1} depends on the concentration change of the winner between the initial and final times, and it is a bit more subtle.
+The last correction term in Eq.~\eqref{eq:prod-result-1} depends on the concentration change of the winner between the initial and final times, and it is a bit more subtle.
 It implies that actual productivity is lower than $\pr^*$ (the steady-state productivity) when the winner's concentration increases, $x_r(\tau)>x_r(0)$.
 Intuitively, this means that replication events that increase the concentration $x_r$ within the reactor do not contribute to productivity (i.e., outflow).
 Conversely, actual productivity is larger than $\pr^*$ when $x_r(\tau)<x_r(0)$, reflecting excess initial concentration of the winner that flows out as productivity, without having to be created by replication.
-In Fig.~\ref{fig:basics}, we provide a simple example of a system with two replicators. {In this figure, this first correction term is zero because we set $S(0)=S^*$ for illustrative purposes; the second correction term is negative and leads to a gap between the steady-state productivity (dashed blue line) and the actual productivity (solid black line).
-As we will see below, in cases where environmental fluctuations and internal relaxation have similar timescales, the contribution from this second term may have significant effects on long-term productivity.}

-In Fig.~\ref{fig:basics}, we provide a simple example of a system with two replicators. {In this figure, this first correction term is zero because we set $S(0)=S^*$ for illustrative purposes; the second correction term is negative and leads to a gap between the steady-state productivity (dashed blue line) and the actual productivity (solid black line).
+In Fig.~\ref{fig:basics}, we provide a simple example of a system with two replicators. {In this figure, the first correction term is zero because we set $S(0)=S^*$ for illustrative purposes; the second correction term is negative and leads to a gap between the steady-state productivity (blue dashed line) and the actual productivity (black curve).
 As we will see below, in cases where environmental fluctuations and internal relaxation have similar timescales, the contribution from this second term may have significant effects on long-term productivity.}